-Promotion rank for Principals II or Principal Graduate

-Masters/Mistresses or Senior Graduate Masters

-/Mistresses.

-Candidates should have fulfilled all requirements for normal promotion to this rank.
+Appointment Requirements : (a) Promotion Promotion rank for Principals II or Principal Graduate Masters/Mistresses or Senior Graduate Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.

-Principal of a secondary school with 24 or more classes.

-Principal of a special school operating Secondary 1-5 and with 24 or more equivalent full-streamed ordinary secondary classes.

-N.A.

-With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his/her former headship post without a break in service for more than 45 days is allowed to retain the salary pay point he/she received in the former post; if there is a break in service, he/she should be remunerated at the minimum point of the pay scale.
+Type of Work: Secondary Schools Principal of a secondary school with 24 or more classes.
+Special Schools Principal of a special school operating Secondary 1-5 and with 24 or more equivalent full-streamed ordinary secondary classes.
+Promotion Prospects: N.A.
+Any Other Remarks : With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be remunerated at the minimum point of the pay scale.